torchbox/design-in-browser-bootstrap/README.md

 ## Troubleshooting

 ### Installation
-Node has a habit of getting its directory permissions confused on OSX, resulting in errors like:
+Node sometimes gets muddled and can't install modules to it's internal cache (at `~/.npm`).
+This results in errors like:

 ```
 npm WARN package.json globalwitness@0.0.1 No repository field.